faye/faye-websocket-ruby/README.md

 supported web servers.

-### Running the app with Phusion Passenger

-faye-websocket requires either Phusion Passenger for Nginx or Phusion Passenger Standalone.
-Apache doesn't work well with WebSockets at this time.
-You do not need any special configuration to make faye-websocket work, it should work out of the box on Phusion Passenger provided you use at least Phusion Passenger 4.0.

-Run your app on Phusion Passenger for Nginx by creating a virtual host entry which points to your app's "public" directory:

-    server {
-        listen 9292;
-        server_name yourdomain.local;
-        root /path-to-your-app/public;
-        passenger_enabled on;
-    }

-Or run your app on Phusion Passenger Standalone:

-    passenger start -p 9292

-More information can be found on [the Phusion Passenger website](https://www.phusionpassenger.com/support).

 ### Running the app with Thin

 If you use Thin to server your application you need to include this line after